General Hunting Laws & Regulations

 - Exception: a paraplegic, amputation of leg(s), or paralysis of one or both legs which severely impedes walking may shoot from a stopped motor vehicle that is not on the traveled portion of a public highway.
 However s/he may not shoot from, over or across a highway or road specified in NRS 503.175.

-Use of Tag as Transportation Permit; Requirements
+Transportation Permits and Use of Tags as Transportation Permits

 - It is unlawful to cause through carelessness, neglect or otherwise any edible portion of any game bird, game mammal, game fish or game amphibian to go to waste.